NoNotNotes/Yuubi/content/CMPA/Pediatrics.md

 ## Palliative Management
 Especially for **tetralogy of fallot** (TOF) and **transposition of great arteries** (TGA), palliative care is provided to improve oxygenation and circulation.
 1. **TOF**:
-	- **Blalock Taussig Anastomosis**, the connection of the subclavian artery and pulmonary artery.
+	- **Blalock Taussig Anastomosis**: the connection of the subclavian artery and pulmonary artery.
 	- **Potts Procedure**: anastomosis of the aorta and pulmonary artery
 	- **Brock Procedure**: the correction of pulmonary stenosis, but not the ventricular septal defect.
 2. **TGA**:
-	- **Blalock Hanlon**, enlargement of the foramen ovale.
+	- **Blalock Hanlon**: enlargement of the foramen ovale to improve flow.
 	- **Rashkind Procedure**: an interatrial balloon septostomy.
-	- **Prostaglandin Infusion**, which maintains the patent ductus arteriosus and prevents it from closing.
+	- **Prostaglandin Infusion**: maintains the patent ductus arteriosus and prevents it from closing.
 ___
 # Other Pediatric Diseases
 - **Respiratory Infections**: